Qarik-Group/ultimate-guide-to-bosh/README.md

 * `releases` lists the specific BOSH release versions that are to be used, which almost means the specific sets of job templates and packages.
 * `instance_groups` lists the sets of instances that will run the same job templates/packages as each other.
 Instance groups will be deployed as long running instances by default.
 The configuration `lifecycle: errand` means they will instead be errands (to be discussed later).

+## Sizing a deployment, Part 1

+In our example subset manifest above, there are two attributes we can change to resize the infrastructure used for our deployment:

+* `instances: 5` will set or change the number of instances used
+* `persistent_disk: 10240` will set or change the size of the persistent volume attached to each instance

+For a brand new deployment, setting these attributes and invoking `bosh deploy` will establish the initial CPI requests to the cloud infrastructure.

+For an existing deployment, changing these attributes and invoking `bosh deploy` will perform a transformation of your system from its current cloud infrastructure servers and disks to the new requirements - more or fewer servers, and/or smaller or large persistent disks.

+We will review how the BOSH director performs these transformations of existing deployments later.
+Its pretty fabulous.

 ## Explicit declaration in manifests

 If we keep this manifest the same we will always get the same deployment of instances, job templates, and packages year after year.
 This is achieved by our explicit declaration of `releases`.